aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-vertical-gradient-to-xps/_index.md

 | File not found on save | `dataDir` points to a non‑existent folder | Create the directory first or use an absolute path. |
 | Colors look different | Color values use ARGB order; verify channel order | Use `CreateColor(alpha, red, green, blue)` correctly. |

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Is Aspose.Page compatible with Visual Studio 2019?**
 A: Yes, Aspose.Page is compatible with Visual Studio 2019.
 Ensure you have the correct version of the library installed.

 **Q: Can I use Aspose.Page for commercial projects?**
 A: Yes, Aspose.Page can be used for commercial projects.
-Visit [here](https://purchase.aspose.com/buy) to explore licensing options.
+Visit [Aspose.Page licensing page](https://purchase.aspose.com/buy) to explore licensing options.

 **Q: Is there a free trial available?**
-A: Yes, you can get a free trial of Aspose.Page [here](https://releases.aspose.com/).
+A: Yes, you can get a free trial of Aspose.Page [Aspose.Page free trial download](https://releases.aspose.com/).

 **Q: Where can I find Aspose.Page documentation?**
-A: The documentation is available [here](https://reference.aspose.com/page/net/).
+A: The documentation is available [Aspose.Page .NET API reference](https://reference.aspose.com/page/net/).

 **Q: How can I get support or ask questions?**
 A: Visit the [Aspose.Page forum](https://forum.aspose.com/c/page/39) for community support.